duckdb/ducklake-web/docs/stable/specification/catalog/tables.md

 | `file_size_bytes` | `BIGINT`    |             |

+- `table_id` refers to a `table_id` from the `ducklake_table` table.
+- `record_count` is the total amount of rows in the table.
+This can be approximate.
+- `next_row_id` is the row id for newly inserted rows.
+TODO why do we have this?
+- `file_size_bytes` is the total file size of all data files in the table.
+This can be approximate.

 ### `ducklake_table_column_stats`

+This table contains column-level statistics for an entire table.

 | Column name     | Column type | Description |
 | --------------- | ----------- | ----------- |